 All students in the Jefferson College of Graduate Studies (with the exception of PhD students) and the Jefferson College of Population Health are required to complete an Education Plan as tuition for students in these Colleges are charged on a per credit basis.

 By completing this form students indicate the number of credits he/she intends to take each semester.

 Part-time students are billed on a per credit basis.
 For this reason, the Office of Financial Aid must know the number of credits for which the student intends to enroll, so that his/her tuition charges may be determined and included in the overall student’s expense budget.
 A student's financial need, and related financial aid eligibility, is calculated by subtracting his/her expected family contribution from his/her educational budget.

 FAFSA – All students applying for the Federal Direct Stafford Loan, institutional aid, and/or alternative loan funds must complete the Free Application for Federal Student Aid (FAFSA).
-Once completed and submitted to the Federal Processor, an analysis of the family’s expected financial contribution is sent to the school and used to determine eligibility for all aid programs.
+Once completed and submitted to the Federal Processor, an analysis of the family’s expected financial contribution is sent to the College and used to determine eligibility for all aid programs.

 Federal Direct Stafford Master Promissory Note – A signed Master Promissory Note (MPN) must be on file for every student applying for the Federal Direct Stafford Loan.
 The signed MPN acknowledges the responsibility to repay the debt and abide by the specified loan parameters.
 Under the MPN process, all borrowers are required to sign a Master Promissory Note for the first year only.
 The same MPN will be used for certifying loan funds in future years, assuming the student does not change lenders or colleges within the university.
 ALL NEW STUDENTS MUST COMPLETE AN MPN.
 Students can access the MPN at http://studentloans.gov.